 How can stroke be prevented?

 If you want a to prevent a stroke, you must understand the risk factors that lead to stroke as well as the strategies that are used to reduce stroke.
-Make sure that you know the stroke signs!
+Make sure that you know the warning signs.
 If you see stroke warning signs, call 9-1-1 or seek medical attention right away.
 Most of the stroke warning signs are painless:

 - Sudden numbness or weakness of the face, arm or leg, particularly on one side of the body.

 - Sudden difficulty understanding or speaking.
-May have slurred speech or confused speech.
+May have either slurred speech or confused speech.

 - Sudden difficulty seeing in one eye or both eyes.

-- Sudden loss of balance, coordination, or ability to walk.
+- Severe dizziness and/or sudden loss of balance, coordination, or ability to walk

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.